Characterization of flip process rules with the same trajectories: Introduction

 We often write $\trajrul{\rul}{t}{W}$ instead of $\trajrul{\rul}{}{}(W,t)$ for the sake of brevity.
 We remark that in~\cite{GarbeHladkySileikisSkerman} the function $\trajrul{\rul}{}{}$ is constructed for each rule $\rul$ by first explicitly defining a \emph{velocity operator} $\vel[\rul] \colon \Gra \to \Kernel$ and then defining the \emph{trajectory} $\left(\trajrul{\rul}{t}{W}\right)_{t\in[0,\infty)}$ starting at each $W\in\Gra$ to be the unique solution to the Banach-space-valued differential equation $\frac{\D}{\D t}\trajrul{\rul}{t}{W} = \vel[\rul]\trajrul{\rul}{t}{W}$ with the initial condition $\trajrul{\rul}{0}{W} = W$.
 More details are given in Section~\ref{sec:main-thm}.

+The \emph{distribution} of the flip process started at a finite graph $G$ with rule $\rul$ is its usual probability distribution from the theory of stochastic processes.
+We say that two rules $\rul_1$ and $\rul_2$ of orders $k_1$ and $k_2$ respectively \emph{have the same flip process distributions} if for all finite graphs $G$ on $n\ge\max\{k_1,k_2\}$ vertices the flip process started at $G$ with rule $\rul_1$ has the same distribution as the flip process started at $G$ with rule $\rul_2$.
+Note that two rules with the same trajectories could have different flip process distributions.
 A rule $\rul$ is \emph{ignorant} if the replacement graph distribution $(\rul_{F,H})_{H\in\lgr{k}}$ is independent of the drawn graph $F\in\lgr{k}$.
 It was observed in~\cite[Section 4]{AraujoHladkyHngSileikis} that two ignorant rules $\rul_1$ and $\rul_2$ of the same order and with the same expected replacement edge count $d_{\rul} = \sum_{H\in\lgr{k}} \rul_{F,H}e(H)$ have the same trajectories, that is, $\trajrul{\rul_1}{}{} = \trajrul{\rul_2}{}{}$.
-We say that two rules $\rul_1$ and $\rul_2$ of orders $k_1$ and $k_2$ respectively \emph{have the same flip process distributions} if for all finite graphs $G$ on $n\ge\max\{k_1,k_2\}$ vertices the flip process started at $G$ with rule $\rul_1$ has the same distribution as the flip process started at $G$ with rule $\rul_2$.
-Note that two rules with the same trajectories could have different flip process distributions.
+More concretely, consider ignorant rules $\rul_1$ and $\rul_2$ of order $4$ where for $\rul_1$ the replacement graph is either complete or empty with probability $\frac{1}{2}$ each and for $\rul_2$ the replacement graph is a copy of $K_{1,3}$.
+Clearly, they have different replacement behaviour.
+On the other hand, both rules are ignorant rules of the same order with the same expected replacement edge count $d_{\rul_1} = d_{\rul_2} = 3$, so they have the same trajectories.
 Indeed, the lens of dense graph limits captures the macroscopic profile of flip processes but is insensitive to lower order fluctuations.
-Consider, for example, ignorant rules $\rul_1$ and $\rul_2$ of order $4$ such that for $\rul_1$ the replacement graph is either complete or empty with probability $\frac{1}{2}$ each and for $\rul_2$ the replacement graph is a copy of $K_{1,3}$.
-Clearly, they have different replacement behaviour.
-On the other hand, both rules are ignorant rules with the same expected replacement edge count $d_{\rul_1} = d_{\rul_2} = 3$, so they have the same trajectories.
-This leads us to the following two related questions.
+This leads us to the following question.

 \begin{question} When do two rules $\rul_1$ and $\rul_2$ have the same trajectories? \end{question}